-Surface with Windows RT sales starting off "modestly," says Microsoft CEO [UPDATED]Alex Wagner - Deputy Managing Editor, News Desk
+Surface with Windows RT sales starting off "modestly," says Microsoft CEO [UPDATED]Alex Wagner - Editorial Director of News and Content

 Microsoft first unveiled its Surface with Windows RT back in mid-June, and after months of rumors and speculation, the new tablet finally made its way onto store shelves a few weeks ago.
 The Redmond-based firm hasn't revealed exactly how well the Surface has been selling since its launch, but Microsoft CEO Steve Ballmer recently shed just a tiny bit of light on the matter, telling French publication Le Parisien that sales of the Surface with Windows RT have started off "modestly."
 Ballmer went on to explain the Surface's modest debut by saying that it's only available online and at Microsoft's U.S. stores.